JiSeeTom/learngitssh/Readme.txt

-Git is a distributed  version control system.
+Git is a very distributed  version control system.

 Git is free software.